Ibaraki Farm House

 Photographs: Toshiyuki Yano

-The refreshed home is ready for decades more use.
+The revised version of the house is as open as it was when freshly built, and gently hosts the spaces needed for a multi-generational family.
+It is easily ready for decades more use.
 In Japan, where homes are normally destined for a life of twenty or thirty years, that is a radical outcome.